In Durham, “going green” means community-wide efforts to implement sustainable and environmentally-friendly practices to ensure resources... Read More

 Get your hands in the dirt and explore Durham's agricultural offerings.

-Posted By Ashley Strahm on Jun 19, 2019
+Posted By Ashley Strahm on Jul 22, 2024

 There are an incredible amount of natural spaces that are just ready to be explored.
 They offer a lens into Durham's delicacies, from root to market to table.

-Tour farms to see how local crops are grown, see how those fresh ingredients are brewed into one-of-a-kind beers, and enjoy a meal made from local ingredients.
+Tour farms to see how local crops are grown, see how those fresh ingredients are brewed into one-of-a-kind beers and enjoy a meal made from local ingredients.
 Durham's agricultural destinations offer something special for budding or seasoned agritourists.

 This is what agritourism is: a way to let visitors tour and engage with agriculturally focused sites and activities.

-Waller Family Farm is perfect for picking berries as they blossom.
-Lyon's Farms sells produce at a number of partners in Durham.
-Elodie Farms located in Rougemont has over 70 goats and has all sorts of parties for children and adults, and be sure to check out their farm dinners.
-Hux Family Farms has their famous goat yoga and meditation sessions nearly every weekend — an unfor-goat-able experience.
+Lyon Farms sells produce at a number of partners in Durham.
+Elodie Farms, located in Rougemont in northern Durham County, has over 70 goats and hosts parties and events for children and adults, including spectacular farm tours followed by 5-course, byob dinners.
+Avery Family Farm has its famous goat yoga and meditation sessions nearly every weekend — an unfor-goat-able experience.

 You don't need to eat your way through all of your adventures (but no shame if you do).
 The Sarah P. Duke Gardens is a sight for your visionary palate.
 Peruse the 55-acre garden with 200+ diverse plant varieties on more than five miles of walkways and paths.
 Take in seasonal plantings, fruits, and vegetables in the Charlotte Brody Discovery Garden.
-Visit one of the finest garden centers in the area, Witherspoon Rose Culture, which has more than 2,000 varieties of roses.